 Slim well drilling reduces the total drilling costs, including transportation and energy consumption, by up to 50%.
-So, the oil companies often use this approach to extract the remaining oil in place.
+This is why oil companies often use this approach to extract residual oil reserves

-At the same time, oil companies with slim wells 5.5″ (146 mm) or potential cable deployed thru-tubing ESP wells face ESP supply shortfalls of ESPs that would meet the desired reliability size, productivity, and head.
+However, oil companies with slim wells 5.5″ (146 mm) or those that require cable deployed installation thru-tubing face challenges sourcing ESPs that meet the desired reliability, size, productivity, and head.

-The wells come either idle waiting for suitable equipment, and the oil company incurs a significant loss, or they use alternative technologies, like small-size sucker rod pumps with a surface drive that do not unlock the potential of the well.
+Wells often sit idle awaiting suitable equipment, incurring significant losses in the process.
+Alternatively, an oil company may choose to use other technologies like small-size sucker rod pumps with a surface drive.
+This technology does not unlock the potential of the well.

-Our new Ultra-High-Speed ESPTM by Lex, capable of up to 12,000 rpm, is based on aerospace industry achievements.
-It allows both to slim down the system for safe deployment through slim casings and increase resistance to harsh environments (gas, solids, deviations, etc.)
+Our first-of-its-kind UHS ESPTM by Lex, capable of up to 12,000 rpm, is based on aerospace industry research and technology.
+The system is safe for deployment through slim casings and increases resistance to harsh environments (gas, solids, deviations, etc.)

-The implementation of our solution can reduce drilling CAPEX by up to 30% (given the initial slim well planning), decrease OPEX by saving time on pulling-and-running operations and dismantling/assembly of equipment, as well as a reduction in the risk of failure due to complicating factors with following downtime wells.
+The implementation of our solution can reduce drilling CAPEX by up to 30% (given the initial slim well planning) as well as decrease OPEX by saving time on pulling-and-running operations and dismantling/assembly of equipment.
+The system also reduces the risk of failure due to complicating factors and the resulting downtime.